deveshm/connormcgarr.github.io/_posts/2019-05-06-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/8.png" alt="">

 Well, this is a problem.
 A short jump is the typical instruction for jumping we are used to.
 It is evidently a bad character.
 We now need to determine what all of the other bad characters are, so we do not run into this problem again.
 [Here](https://bulbsecurity.com/finding-bad-characters-with-immunity-debugger-and-mona-py/) is a place that automatically stores all of the characters possible into a variable.
-Here is the updated PoC:
+I have also updated the PoC:

 ```console
 root@kali:~/ADMIN_EXPRESS/POC# cat poc.py